creative-introvert/tons-of-tests/README.md

-# PERCOV
+# predictive-testing

-Percov (**Per**formance **Cov**erage) provides an alternative to test runners like [Jest](https://jestjs.io/) or [ava](https://github.com/avajs/ava).

-Test runners like Jest focus on _individual_ test cases and promote example-based testing, providing no insights on summary statistics like precision and recall (without reaching for third-party reporters).

-Percov, in contrast assumes, and provides tools for working with a large corpus of test cases per suite.
+`predictive-testing` is a test runner, simlar to [Jest](https://jestjs.io/), [vitest](https://vitest.dev/) or [ava](https://github.com/avajs/ava), that focuses on testing predictive functions (e.g. search, auto-complete, or ML).

-## When you should use percov
+## When you should use `predictive-testing`

 - you have tons of test cases, and your tests purely compare inputs and outputs of the function under test
-- you are testing a statistical model
+- you are testing a statistical model, or a predictive function, where 100% coverage is impossible or impractical
 - you are testing a (flaky) legacy system

 ## Getting Started